201flaviosilva/Expense-Trackers/README.md

 This is the MVP base for all App implementations:

-- Add an individual task (name, amount, date)
+- Add an individual items (name, amount, date);
-- Search bar to filter the task with the current input;
+- Search bar to filter the transaction with the current input;
-- Save/load state to/from localstorage;
+- Save/load state;
-- Individually:
-  - Remove
+- Individually remove;
+- Clear all items (with a confirmation modal);

+## Nice To Have

+This it's some features that would be amazing to have in the app:

+- Search bar to filter the items with the current input;
-  - Edit:
+- Individually edit:
   - Name;
   - Amount;
   - Date;
-- Clear all items (with a confirmation modal);
+- Edit a Item;
+- Categories/labels;